syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 {% endhighlight %}

-## Create a Simple .NET MAUI Autocomplete
+## Step 4: Add a Basic Autocomplete

 The .NET MAUI Autocomplete control can be configured entirely using C# code or XAML markup.
 The following steps explain how to create a [.NET MAUI Autocomplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html) (SfAutocomplete) and configure its elements: